Azul S.A. (AZUL): Skating on Thin Ice? We Know the Answer

 Seaport Research Partners, on the other hand, stated in their research note that they expect to see AZUL reach a price target of $22.
 The rating they have provided for AZUL stocks is “Buy” according to the report published on April 26th, 2022.

-During the last 5 trading sessions, AZUL fell by -2.08%, which changed the moving average for the period of 200-days by -36.63% in comparison to the 20-day moving average, which settled at $9.65.
-In addition, Azul S.A. saw -28.56% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AZUL rose by +7.71%, which changed the moving average for the period of 200-days by -30.18% in comparison to the 20-day moving average, which settled at $9.77.
+In addition, Azul S.A. saw -22.73% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AZUL